Looking to find Retained Primitive Therapy & Treatment?

 • Dislike of sports

-• Eye movement, spatial and visual perceptual problems
+• Eye movement and spatial perception problems

 • Motion sickness

-• Poor organization skills
+• Poor balance and organization skills

 • Poor sense of time